yuliyalitvin/Applied-Data-Science---Personal-Portfolio/README.md

     </ul>
     <br>
     <h4>Motor Quotient (MQ) Category</h4>
-    <p>The MQ category indicates several set categories for the MQ score which in this study range from 1 - 5, where 1 is the lowest and 5 the highest score.</p>
+    <p>The MQ category indicates several set categories for the MQ score which in this study range from 1 - 5, where 1 is the lowest and 5 the highest score.
+These categories are useful to classify children to each of those five categories to gather an understanding of their motor competence level.
+The syntax for the calculation of the MQ categories was provided by the problem owner of this project.</p>
     <br>
   </ul>
 </details>